 I slowly became resentful of our politicians who seemed to live by different rules.
 I became angry at the virus for taking away people’s lives too soon.
 It became annoying to have to compete with other bloggers and media sites with a huge writing staff for search traffic.
 Further, I noticed a rage grow online as social media became a main way to vent.

-The time I spent updating Financial Samurai in 2019-2021 should be enough to last at least five years with periodic light maintenance.
-The relationships I’ve built with new and old business partners should hopefully last for another decade.
+The time I spent updating Financial Samurai in 2019-2021 should be enough to last at least three years with periodic light maintenance.
+The relationships I’ve built with new and old business partners should hopefully last for another five years or more.
 Therefore, I’m anxious to review my pre-retirement checklist and move on to a new stage of life.

 Things To Do Before You Retire Post-Pandemic